Dogsledding: Let's Go Dashing Through the Snow

 Sled Dog Timber, male, 4 years old

-Timber | Male | 5 years old | Although Timber is four years old, he’s often referred to as one of the puppies on the Nemacolin team.
-Timber is the fourth generation of a family of dogs that have been pulling the sled at Nemacolin for more than 15 years.
+Timber | Male | Timber is the fourth generation of a family of dogs that have been pulling the sled at Nemacolin for more than 15 years.
 As a younger dog with a lot of energy, Timber often runs in the wheel position with his brother, Atlas.

 Sled Dog Atlas, male 4 years old

-Atlas | Male | 5 years old | One of the puppies born here at Nemacolin in 2017, Atlas has turned into quite the handsome husky.
+Atlas | Male | One of the puppies born here at Nemacolin in 2017, Atlas has turned into quite the handsome husky.
 He is always excited to greet his handlers and the guests, but he’s even more excited to run with the team.
 This ball of energy rarely has all four paws on the ground!
 He loves nothing more than a good petting after a hard day's work.

 Sled Dog Mooney, female, 7 years old

-Mooney | Female | 8 years old | Mooney is a staple on the sled dog team.
+Mooney | Female | Mooney is a staple on the sled dog team.
 As a retired racing sled dog, she does very well in the team position, keeping the line tight and her partners moving.
 Mooney is very sweet and affectionate.
 Despite looking like a yellow Labrador, she is 100% Alaskan-Type Husky.
-Mooney runs well with most of the dogs in our kennel, but she is happiest running with her best friend, Aurora.

 Sled Dog Salem, female, 1 year old

-Salem | Female | 2 years old | Born in 2021, Salem came to Nemacolin around Halloween of that year.
+Salem | Female | Born in 2021, Salem came to Nemacolin around Halloween of that year.
 She’s our social media star!
 Many of you may remember her, as her name was chosen by the guests, fans, and associates of Nemacolin through an online vote on the resort’s Facebook page.
 She is a strong, young pup who is eager to learn and finds ways of entertaining herself.
-She can't wait to show off her stuff in her first dogsledding season!

 Sled Dog Sven, male, 1 year old

-Sven | Male | 2 years old | Sven is one of the newer additions to the Nemacolin sled dog team.
-At only two years old, he’s just a puppy, so he’s still learning the ropes.
+Sven | Male | Sven is one of the newer additions to the Nemacolin sled dog team.
+At just a few years old, he’s just a puppy, so he’s still learning the ropes.
 Sven likes to bounce up and down in his kennel, letting you know that he is most excited to go out on a run.
 He’s unique to the team since he’s the only dog that is not part Alaskan Husky.
 He’s an Elkhound mix, which is evident by his extra fluffy coat and curly tail.
-The Wildlife Team is excited to see what he does during his first dogsledding season.

-Dobby | Male | 3 years old | photo unavailable | Dobby came to the resort at the end of 2022, and he’s still has the personality of a puppy.
+Dobby | Male | Dobby came to the resort at the end of 2022, and he's still has the personality of a puppy.
 When the pack of dogs gets excited, Dobby is one of the loudest!
-He’s a beginner on the team, and he’s still learning the courses and getting used to the various obstacles.
-He’s a pup who thrives in the snow, and when it covers the ground, he’s tough to keep still as he wants to go, go, go!
+He's one of the beginners on the team, and he's a pup who thrives in the snow.
+When it covers the ground, he's tough to keep still as he wants to go, go, go!

-Holly | Female | 7 years old | photo unavailable | Holly came to us from a mid-distance race team in Wisconsin last year, and she’s proven to be a mature and hard-working lady that sets the example to some of the younger pups.
-She’s an Alaskan Husky with a very dense and short coat compared to some of the other dogs in the pack.
-She’s a veteran runner in a number of famous races, even having visited Alaska to teach people about dogsledding.
-She’s a serious, reliable, and focused wheel dog who likes to pull.
-Since working with the dogsledding team, she’s come out of her shell showing of her loving side, and she enjoys getting scratches .
+Holly | Female | Holly came to us from a mid-distance race team in Wisconsin, and she's proven to be a mature and hard-working lady that sets the example to some of the younger pups.
+She's an Alaskan Husky with a very dense and short coat compared to some of the other dogs in the pack.
+She's a veteran runner in a number of famous races, even having visited Alaska to teach people about dogsledding.
+She's a serious, reliable, and focused wheel dog who likes to pull.
+Since working with the dogsledding team, she's come out of her shell showing of her loving side, and she enjoys getting scratches.

-Knit | Female | 3 years old | photo unavailable | Knit looks and acts a lot like a coyote, but she’s a younger dog full of #alaskanhuskyvibes!
-She came to Nemacolin with her sister, Riddle, in 2022, and she’s “knitted” herself seamlessly into the pack and team.
+Knit | Female | Knit looks and acts a lot like a coyote, but she's a younger dog full of #alaskanhuskyvibes!
+She came to Nemacolin with her sister, Riddle, in 2022, and she's "knitted" herself seamlessly into the pack and team.
 She shines in the swing or team positions, but she shows promise as a future leader.
 Her size can be misleading, especially when she gets to put her strength to the test in the wheel position.
-She’s a dog that can always be counted upon to provide a fun and exciting dogsled run.
+She's a dog that can always be counted upon to provide a fun and exciting dogsled run.

-Panther | Male | photo unavailable | Panther joined the team at the end of 2022, coming from a mid-distance race and touring kennel from Minnesota, where it was regularly in the single digits (which most sled dogs love).
-He was a little bit shy and slow to warm up to people, but he’s become a very affectionate boy who demands attention by showing off his “fancy paws” to those who walk by.
-He’s tall and lanky, yet he’s a powerhouse who loves to run.
-He can run in every position except for lead, and he’s a reliable partner.
+Panther | Male | Panther joined the team at the end of 2022, coming from a mid-distance race and touring kennel from Minnesota, where it was regularly in the single digits (which most sled dogs love).
+He was a little bit shy and slow to warm up to people, but he's become a very affectionate boy who demands attention by showing off his "fancy paws" to those who walk by.
+He's tall and lanky, yet he's a powerhouse who loves to run.
+He can run in every position except for lead, and he's a reliable partner.
 If you get to meet Panther, be sure to ask how to scratch him to get his tippy-tappy feet going!

-Riddle | Female | 3 years old | photo unavailable | Riddle came to Nemacolin last year from a famous long-distance race team in Wisconsin, but she was born and raised in Alaska.
-Many of her siblings will run the Iditarod Race this year.
-Like most of the other dogs in the pack, she’s an Alaskan Husky.
-She’s super smart, has a fun spirit, and she’s great to work with, showing great promise as an up and coming leader on the team.
-She enjoys the competitive side of having a dog run beside her, and she’s recently mastered her gee (right) and haw (left) commands.
+Riddle | Female | Riddle came to Nemacolin from a famous long-distance race team in Wisconsin, but she was born and raised in Alaska.
+Many of her siblings have run in the Iditarod Race.
+Like most of the other dogs in the pack, she's an Alaskan Husky.
+She's super smart, has a fun spirit, and she's great to work with, showing great promise as an up and coming leader on the team.
+She enjoys the competitive side of having a dog run beside her, and she's recently mastered her gee (right) and haw (left) commands.

-Sedona | Female | 9 years old | photo unavailable | Of all the positions on a sled dog team, no one really pulls as much as the wheel dogs.
+Sedona | Female | Of all the positions on a sled dog team, no one really pulls as much as the wheel dogs.
 One of our wheel dogs is Sedona, who could run for miles on end without complaining.
-She often runs with her best friend, Pi, and together they pull most of the weight.
 When the team stops for a break, Sedona is always ready to go again!
 However, she is not all work and no play; Sedona loves to get scratches after the run by guests and our mushers who make sure she knows she did a great job.

 Doggie Downtime

 The dogs have heated dog boxes and fresh straw in their kennels in the winter.
 It’s in their genetics to have a thick, water-resistant double coat that naturally keeps them warm, so they are often seen sleeping on fresh snow.
-They’re fed a performance blend food, and they enjoy special treats, baths, enrichments, and care from their keepers.
+They’re fed a performance-blend food, and they enjoy special treats, baths, enrichments, and care from their keepers.
 The dogs will go on one or two runs a day, with two or more days off a week.

 The sled dogs at Nemacolin are well-loved and cared for by the wildlife and veterinarian teams.
 In the off-season, they enjoy their summer vacation with playtime in the yard, smaller playgroups with their best buddies, some mild weight training, endurance exercises, and strict protocols and cooling systems in place to keep them from overheating.